Hank & Billye Suber Aaron Young Scholars Summer Research Institute

-Application Process/Checklist: Deadline May 31, 2018 Parent/Guardian and student must complete the Application Form.
+Application Process/Checklist: Deadline February 28, 2019 Parent/Guardian and student must complete the Application Form.
 Late or incomplete applications will not be considered.
-The 2018 program application is now closed.
+Apply here.

 Video produced by Mohamad Chamas and Rahima Rahi, with guidance from Bruce Orenstein, Artist in Residence with the Samuel Dubois Cook Center On Social Equity, documenting the Cook Center's Young Scholars Summer Research Institute.